 Cheap packing tape may actually end up costing you more, not to mention a client, especially if your artwork is damaged because the tape fails.

-I always use 3.5 millimeter (“3.5 Mils” in shipping geek parlance) thick tape in 2” wide rolls.
+I always use 3.5 mil (that’s 3.5 thousandths of an inch) thick tape in 2” wide rolls.
 This will usually be the heaviest duty option available, but, when in doubt, ask your supplier what their best tape is, or just buy their most expensive option.